gocd/docs.go.cd/content/installation/upgrading_go/upgrade_to_gocd_20.5.0.md

 # Upgrading to GoCD 20.5.0 and higher

-GoCD 20.5.0 introduced several changes to its database implementation in order to build a more flexible model that allows integrating with multiple databases.
+GoCD `20.5.0` introduced several changes to its database implementation in order to build a more flexible model that allows integrating with multiple databases.
 As part of these changes GoCD changed the technologies used for automated database migrations (from the unmaintained DBDeploy to Liquibase).
-These changes require a one-time migration of the GoCD database <= 20.4.0 to one compliant with GoCD 20.5.0 and beyond.
+These changes require a one-time migration of the GoCD database <= `20.4.0` to one compliant with GoCD `20.5.0` and beyond.

-GoCD 20.5.0, while continuing to support H2 by default, provides an ability to use PostgreSQL and MySQL.
+GoCD `20.5.0`, while continuing to support H2 by default, provides an ability to use PostgreSQL and MySQL.
 As part of this one-time database migration users can also choose to move to a database of their choice.
 Possible migrations are:

 1. **H2** => **PostgreSQL** <small>[Recommended]</small>
 2. **PostgreSQL** => **PostgreSQL**
 3. **H2** => **H2**
 4. **H2** => **MySQL** <small>[Warning!
 See note below]</small>

-#### GoCD Supports following database versions

-- PostgreSQL (**`v9.6`, `v10`, `v11` and `v12`**)
+## Choosing your migration strategy

+GoCD comes bundled with the Java disk-based [H2 database](https://www.h2database.com/).
+If you have never configured a database, this is what you are using.
+- Support for PostgreSQL was historically provided through a commercial addon provided by Thoughtworks.
+This functionality was integrated into core GoCD and made freely available as of `20.5.0`.
+- As a result of this history, all of GoCD's functional regression tests run against both H2 and PostgreSQL databases.
+- While support for MySQL was added in `20.5.0`, only a basic round of migration tests was completed, and the functional test suite _does not regularly run against MySQL_ as a part of the build pipeline.
+This is something to be aware of if considering moving to MySQL.
+- The H2 version used in GoCD `20.5.0` moved to use MVStore as the default storage subsystem.
+The [current state](https://www.H2database.com/html/mvstore.html#current_state) of MVStore (as of October 2022) as per H2 documentation is still marked as experimental.
+While using the default H2 is fine to get started or experimenting, we would recommend using PostgreSQL for production instances of GoCD.

+### Choosing your target GoCD version

+If you are considering upgrading to a version _higher than_ `20.5.0`, please remember the usual caveats around compatibility with older agent versions, noted in [Upgrading GoCD](../upgrading_go.html).
+As there have been no major database-related changes between `20.5.0` and `22.3.0`, there are no special database-related considerations however you should [review the release notes](https://www.gocd.org/releases/) for possible breaking changes in your setup.

+### Choosing PostgreSQL or MySQL versions

+If you are considering migrating from H2 to PostgreSQL or MySQL during this upgrade, you should consider the target version of your database carefully.
+Ideally, you want to choose an **overlapping version** based on:

+1. your eventual target GoCD release's [supported database versions](../configuring_database.html).
+2. the [database migrator tool](https://github.com/gocd/gocd-database-migrator)'s supported database versions which were validated upon `20.5.0` release.
+These were:
+    - PostgreSQL (**`v9.6`** -- **`v12`**).
+As of 2022, later versions will _probably_ work correctly, but _should be considered unvalidated_, so take care to sanity check your data in your specific environment.
     - MySQL (**`v8.0`**)

+## Migration Steps

-Follow the instructions below to migrate your exisiting GoCD <= 20.4.0 database to a GoCD 20.5.0 (and beyond) compliant database.
+Follow the instructions below to migrate your existing GoCD <= `20.4.0` database to a GoCD `20.5.0` (and beyond) compliant database.
 The time taken by this migration is dependent on the size of your database.
-While testing we have seen the migration taking few minutes to **more than an hour** based on the size of the database.
+While testing we have seen the migration taking from a few minutes to **more than an hour** based on the size of the database.
 Please test on a backup of your GoCD server to understand the time taken for your particular database.

-**Note**:

-- GoCD, by default, supports H2.
-Support for PostgreSQL used to be provided through a commercial addon.
-All of GoCD's functional tests run against both H2 and PostgreSQL databases.
-While, support for MySQL is added in 20.5.0 and a basic round of migration tests has been completed, the functional test suite does not regularly run against MySQL as a part of the build pipeline.
-This is something to be aware of if moving to MySQL.

-- The H2 version used in GoCD 20.5.0 has moved to use MVStore as the default storage subsystem.
-The [Current State](https://www.H2database.com/html/mvstore.html#current_state) of MVStore (as of June 2020) as per H2 documentation is marked as experimental.
-While using the default H2 is fine to get started or experimenting, we would recommend using PostgreSQL for production instances of GoCD.

-- Strong recommendation: try this migration on a non-production instance or backup of GoCD before attempting it on the production instance.
+> **Strong recommendation:**: try this migration on a non-production instance or backup of GoCD before attempting it on a production instance.

-### Step 1: Upgrade to GoCD 20.4.0
+### Step 1: Upgrade to GoCD `20.4.0`

-You should be able to migrate from any older version of GoCD to 20.5.0.
-However, over the last few releases there have been multiple changes to GoCD around installers and agent communication which could involve necessary changes to your setup.
-Hence it is recommended to do a normal upgrade to GoCD 20.4.0 and start GoCD 20.4.0 before performing an upgrade to GoCD 20.5.0.
+In general, you should be able to migrate from any older version of GoCD directly to `20.5.0` or higher.
+However, over the few releases prior to `20.5.0` there have been multiple changes to GoCD around installers and agent communication which could involve necessary changes to your setup.

+Hence to ensure you are tackling one challenge at a time, it is recommended to do a normal upgrade to GoCD `20.4.0` and validate your setup on GoCD `20.4.0` **before** performing an upgrade to GoCD `20.5.0` or higher.

 ### Step 2: Backup

 Backup your GoCD server.
-Refer the [Backup GoCD Server](../../advanced_usage/one_click_backup.html) documentation for instructions.
+Refer to the [Backup GoCD Server](../../advanced_usage/one_click_backup.html) documentation for instructions.

 ### Step 3: Stop GoCD Server